johnescobia/finite-automata/README.md

 # Finite-State Machine

-A simple finite-state machine developed with PHP 7.4.5 on Google Chrome.
+A simple finite-state machine that performs the following functions:

+* Test acceptability of string input
+* Epsilon-NFA to NFA conversion
+* NFA to DFA conversion
+* DFA minimization

 ## Getting Started

-Clone the project and then, in the parent directory, run:
+Clone the project and run the following command in the parent directory:

 ```
 php -S localhost:8000
 ```

-Afterwards, open your browser and at the address bar, enter:
+Afterwards, open browser and enter at the address bar:

 ```
 http://localhost:8000